 University of Wisconsin - La Crosse is the best choice if you are thinking about a college degree in Archeology.
 Based in La Crosse, Wisconsin, this institution is a sound option for students who enjoy the buzz of a substantial city.

 Considering that 7.0% of borrowers are in default, UW - La Crosse's default rate of 2.0% is quite notable.
-86.0% of first years return for their sophomore year of school.
+Considering 19.0% of UW - La Crosse's population resides outside Wisconsin, you will have many opportunities to befriend undergraduates from all over the United States.
 A virtual tour could be a good way to find out more about University of Wisconsin - La Crosse.

 SUNY Potsdam is among your top options if you're planning on studying Archeology.
 Students who like a more relaxed life will appreciate the school's position in the compact town of Potsdam, New York.